Glassmorphism vs Neumorphism : Understanding the Differences

 Final Thoughts

-To this end, both approaches capture the modern and innovative side of the world that we are currently working with perfectly.
-The UI design world is now over with the extravagant way of doing things that were prevalent back in the day.
+To this end, both approaches capture the modern and innovative sides of the world that we are currently working with perfectly.
+The UI design world is now over with the extravagant ways of doing things that were prevalent back in the day.
 We are now ready for a more modern look.
-Thus we can declare no winner in the glassmorphism vs neumorphism comparison.
+Thus, we can declare no winner in the glassmorphism vs neumorphism comparison.
 Both approaches are great to apply.
 However, it is important to take into consideration all the drawbacks that might result from each and see which one would be suitable for your requirements and needs.